jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 campaign.
 Instead of leveraging exotic malware or similar, custom tools, all actions observed by Huntress aligned with credential harvesting, credential reuse, and living\-off\-the\-land behaviors, combined with some script execution.
-Irrespective of the common nature of the adversarys tactics, techniques, and procedures (TTPs), they were very effective in achieving (or nearly achieving) perceived goals in information collection.
+Irrespective of the “common” nature of the adversary’s tactics, techniques, and procedures (TTPs), they were very effective in achieving (or nearly achieving) perceived goals in information collection.
 Given the nature of the intrusion, no firm indicators of compromise exist as the adversary relied